hopelessRomant/gasReport/readme.md

 * You feed it the total gas amount (from wherever you want — foundry test, another tool, you do you).
 * Enter your preferred currency’s ISO code (like USD, INR, EUR, whatever).
 * gasReport hits Etherscan API, grabs the latest gas prices in ETH.
-* Converts that ETH gas price to your currency.
+* Converts that ETH gas price to your currency using coingecko.
 * Shows you Safe, Average, and Fast gas price options.

 No rocket science, just quick conversions.